bmeck/node/doc/api/policy.md

 hash fragment.
 This leads to the eventual reduction of the URL to its origin.
 If the URL is non-special the scope will be located by the URL's origin.
 If no scope is found for the origin or in the case of opaque origins, a protocol string can be used as a scope.
+If no scope is found for the URL's protocol, a final empty string `""` scope will be used.

 Note, `blob:` URLs adopt their origin from the path they contain, and so a scope of `"blob:https://nodejs.org"` will have no effect since no URL can have an